jarviscanada/jarvis_data_eng_TinaLee/linux_sql/README.md

 # Introduction
-The Cluster monitoring Agent is designed to parse hardware information and resource usage of each node/server managed by the Jarvis Cluster Administration (LCA).
-Each server runs CentOS 7 and they communicate internally through IPv4 addresses.
+The Cluster monitoring Agent is designed to parse hardware information and resource usage of clustered nodes/servers managed by the Jarvis Cluster Administration (LCA).
+Each server is running CentOS 7 and the servers communicate internally through IPv4 addresses.
 Bash scripts are written to automatically parse resource usage data every minute and data parsed will be safely stored in a PostgresSQL database, a database container created by Docker Postgres image.
 Later, the LCA team will use the data to perform data analysis and future resource planning.

 # Quick Start
-This guide walks you through the monitoring agent solution. \
+This guide walks you through the cluster monitoring solution. \
 (Note: Docker and psql CLI client must be downloaded before executing the following code)
-1) Create database and tables
+1. Create database and tables
 ```
 # Start a psql instance using psql_docker.sh
 ./scripts/psql_docker.sh create [db_username] [db_password]